Mugen-Spiegel/code-doc-ai/app_doc/presenters/post_presenter.md

 end
 ```

-- The `render` method generates a formatted output of the post.
+- The `render` method generates a formatted string representing the post.
-- It uses string interpolation to include the uppercase title of the post, the author, and a preview of the post content.
+- It uses string interpolation to include the uppercase title from the `@formatter` object, the author of the post, and the preview content from the `@formatter`.
-- The `@formatter.uppercase_title` method is called to get the post title in uppercase.
-- The `@post.author` is used to get the author of the post.
+- The formatted string is returned as the output of the `render` method.
-- The `@formatter.preview` method is called to get a preview of the post content.